Searching "learning activities for kids” on Pinterest is overwhelming.

 Reading Tips for Preschoolers

-At around age 3 to 5 years old, children start to take interest in reading.
+At around age 3 to 5 years old, children start to take interest in letters and reading.
+Children start learning their name by recognising the letters, ordering them then starting to write it around the age of 3 years old.
 Here are some resources to support their reading sensitive period:

 From age 4, children enter the sensitive period of mathematics.
-We want to provide plenty of meaningful concrete learning experiences to build a strong numeracy foundation early.
+We want to provide plenty of meaningful concrete learning experiences to build a strong number sense early.

 - Use these fun activities to practise subitizing with your child.